Guide

 Prerequisites

-You need a Nylas API key, the CLI installed, and an authenticated shell.
-If you haven't set those up yet, the getting started guide walks through dashboard signup, install, and nylas auth config --api-key.
+Creating an AI agent email identity requires a Nylas API key, the CLI (version 1.x or later), and an authenticated shell session.
+The full setup takes under 2 minutes when these three pieces are in place.
+If you haven't configured them yet, the getting started guide walks through dashboard signup, install, and nylas auth config --api-key.

 Step 1 — Create the agent account

-Pick the local-part you want the agent to use, then create the account.
-The domain is your application's *.nylas.email zone:
+Pick the local-part you want the agent to use.
+The domain is your application's *.nylas.email zone, so the final address follows the pattern localpart@appslug.nylas.email.
+The command completes in under 1 second:

 ✓ Agent account created successfully!